BU-CLOUD-F20/Securing_MS_Integrity/README.md

 At this point, the _RUN.sh script will take the modified files, access the kubernetes cluster and tun the pipeline.
 This kubernetes cluster needs to be created by the user and the cresentials should be added to the pipeline-set-up folder.
 During our project we found that setting up a kubernetes cluster can be quite cumbersome.
 For this reason, along with our framework we provide a simple guide to create a kubernetes cluster!
 See the designated section at the end of this document.

 The final report of the project can be accesed by the computer that ran the pipeline.
+Intructions will be shown in the terminal to access the dashboard.
+It will look like this.

+----------image goes here

+You also have the ability to loo past pipeline executions.

+------image goes here